Nikkei/fast-mia/docs/docs/google-cloud.md

 # Running on Google Cloud

 Fast-MIA provides scripts to submit GPU evaluation jobs to Google Compute Engine (GCE).
-The workflow automates instance creation, environment setup, job execution, result upload to Google Cloud Storage (GCS), and instance cleanup.
+The workflow automates instance creation, environment setup, job execution, result upload to Google Cloud Storage (GCS), and instance stop/cleanup.

 ## Prerequisites

 Before using the GCP scripts, ensure you have:

 1. **gcloud CLI** installed and authenticated (`gcloud auth login`)
-2. **GPU quota** in the target zone (e.g., A100 GPUs in `us-central1-a`).
+2. **GPU quota** in the target zone (e.g., A100 80GB GPUs in `asia-southeast1-c`).
 You can check and request quota increases in the [Google Cloud Console](https://console.cloud.google.com/iam-admin/quotas).
 3. **A GCS bucket** for storing results:
     ```bash
     gsutil mb gs://your-bucket-name